 Friends of Expectant Teenage Mothers

-This can be a scary situation in which you have no experience, and you may have no idea at all of how to help a pregnant teenager like her.
+This can be a scary situation in which you have no experience, and you may have no idea of how to help a pregnant teenager like her.

-Being scared and worried for your friend is completely normal — but, because she has come to you with her personal news, it’s your job to be as supportive as possible.
+Being scared and worried for your friend is completely normal but, because she has come to you with her news, it’s your job to be as supportive as possible.

 If you’re wondering how to help a pregnant teenager who is your friend, help her research her unplanned pregnancy options.
-Connect her with an unplanned pregnancy counselor, and offer to be there with her during the counseling sessions.
+Connect her with an unplanned pregnancy counselor and offer to be there with her during the counseling sessions.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.